twkiiim/jeffy/README.md

 ##  5. <a name='Tracing'></a>Tracing
 `correlation_id` is to trace subsequent Lambda functions and services.
 Jeffy automatically extract correlation IDs and caputure logs from the invocation event.

-Also, Jeffy provide boto3 wrapper client to create and automatically inject `correlation_id`.
+And Jeffy provide boto3 wrapper client to create and automatically inject `correlation_id`.

 ###  5.1. <a name='KinesisClinent'></a>Kinesis Clinent